 But what about the next layer of support?
 Where do the resources and money come from?

 CIF is privileged to have some incredibly supportive donors.
 We spoke to them about the ways they continue to support organizations through the Covid-19 crisis, and how they view their role during this trying year.

-We talked to two of our donors – Chris Berger, GHR’s Communications Director, and Martial Paris, WISE Philanthropy Advisor.
+We talked to two of our donors – Dan Lauer, the Lead for GHR’s Children in Families program, and Martial Paris, WISE Philanthropy Advisor.
 We wanted to know specifically how they continue to support organizations during Covid-19 and what advice they have for others to do the same.